Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties: Moment Statistics

 Note that though the measure $\mu_{(\U(1)_2)^{n}}$ is expressed the same as the measure $\mu_{\U(1)^{n}}$, we will get a different distribution since in the former case each eigenangle $\theta_i$ occurs with multiplicity 2.
-These can be generalized even further to give measures for the groups appearing as identity components in Propositions \ref{prop:ST0x^n-cx} and \ref{prop:ST0x^2m-c}.
+These can be generalized even further to give measures for the groups appearing as identity components in Propositions \ref{prop:ST0x^n-x} and \ref{prop:ST0x^2m-1}.

 We now define the moment sequence $M[\mu]$, where $\mu$ is a positive measure on some interval $I=[-d,d]$.
 The $n^{th}$ moment $M_n[\mu]$ is the expected value of $\phi_n$ with respect to $\mu$, where $\phi_n$ is the function $z\mapsto z^n$.
 It is therefore given by $M_n[\mu] = \int_I z^n\mu(z).$ Computing this for the measures $\mu_{\U(1)}$ and $\mu_{\U(1)_2}$ yields $M_n[\mu_{\U(1)}] = \binom{n}{n/2}$ and $M_n[\mu_{\U(1)_2}] =2^n\binom{n}{n/2}$, where $\binom{n}{n/2}=0$ if $n$ is odd.
-We can take binomial convolutions of these moment identities to compute moments for the groups appearing as identity components in Propositions \ref{prop:ST0x^n-cx} and \ref{prop:ST0x^2m-c}.
+We can take binomial convolutions of these moment identities to compute moments for the groups appearing as identity components in Propositions \ref{prop:ST0x^n-x} and \ref{prop:ST0x^2m-1}.

-More generally, let $B$ be a random element of a compact subgroup of $\USp(2g)$ and let $a_i:=a_i(B)$ denote the $i^{th}$ coefficient of the characteristic polynomial of $B$.
+More generally, let $B$ be a random element (with respect to the normalized Haar measure) of a compact subgroup of $\USp(2g)$ and let $a_i:=a_i(B)$ denote the $i^{th}$ coefficient of the characteristic polynomial of $B$.
 The $n^{th}$ moment $M_n[a_i]$ is the expected value of $a_i^n$ and we can compute this by integrating against the Haar measure.
 We obtain moment statistics for the full Sato-Tate group of an abelian variety by taking the average of the moments for $U\cdot B$ for each element $B$ in the component group, where $U$ is a random element of the identity component.
 We work out an explicit example in Section \ref{sec:momentsgenus4} to demonstrate how these techniques work in practice.

 The moment statistics coming from the Sato-Tate group can then be compared to numerical moment statistics coming from the coefficients of the normalized $L$-polynomial of the abelian variety.
 The numerical moments in Sections \ref{sec:momentsgenus4} and \ref{sec:momentshighergenus} were computed for primes up to $2^{22}$ using an algorithm described in \cite{HarveySuth2014} and \cite{HarveySuth2016}.
 The bound was chosen to balance two competing interests: accuracy and computation time.
 While it would be ideal to be able to use a larger bound for the prime $p$, we found that this bound was sufficient for comparison to the moments coming from the Sato-Tate group.
 On the other hand, this limitation provides extra motivation to compute explicit generators for the Sato-Tate group in order to give an accurate description of the limiting distributions of the coefficients of normalized $L$-polynomials.